 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Science: Using scientific rules and methods to solve problems.

 Types of Anesthesiologist

-There were about 33,000 jobs for Anesthesiologist in 2016 (in the United States).
+In 2016, there was an estimated number of 33,000 jobs in the United States for Anesthesiologist.
 New jobs are being produced at a rate of 15.5% which is above the national average.
 The Bureau of Labor Statistics predicts 5,100 new jobs for Anesthesiologist by 2026.
-There will be an estimated 1,400 positions for Anesthesiologist per year.
+The BLS estimates 1,400 yearly job openings in this field.

 The states with the most job growth for Anesthesiologist are Alaska, Arizona, and Colorado.
 Watch out if you plan on working in Vermont, South Dakota, or Mississippi.
 These states have the worst job growth for this type of profession.

 The salary for Anesthesiologists ranges between about $133,080 and $208,000 a year.

 Anesthesiologists who work in Alabama, Alaska, or Arizona, make the highest salaries.